babritb-bot/yolov8m-taco-detect-nodejs/README.md

 ## YoloV8 Taco Dataset

+# YOLOv8 model training using Google Colab

+The complete explaination I have added in the train_taco_yolo_v8.ipynb file present under colab-notebooks folder.

 # YOLOv8 inference using Node.js

 This is a web interface to [YOLOv8 object detection neural network](https://ultralytics.com/yolov8)